WSU-kduncan/3120-cicd-iwatsukikevin/README-CI.md

 - How to view the project running in the container:
   - Use the command `docker ps` to check if the container you want to run is running.
   - To view the running container/project, open a web browse and type in `http://localhost:80` (you might need to refresh).
+## Create a Public Repository in DockerHub
+- After you sign into your DockerHub account, go to “Repositories” at the top of the page.
+- Click on “create repository”.
+- Add a name and description for your repository.
+- Under “visibility”, select the “public” tick dot then “create”.